 There are companies that offer transfers of title loans to get out of a title loan without losing your car, but your vehicle must meet certain requirements.
 For example, some states allow for an in-house transfer between borrowers within the same state.
 It’s best to check with your lender before you apply if you want to go this route.

 Just be aware that transferring or rolling over your title loan might not always be the best option because it may not save you money once they tack on additional fees and interest charges.
 A title loan refinance is similar to a buyout and can save you a considerable amount of money, but again you will typically need to be current on the payments and most people looking to get out of online title loans are facing a financial shortfall.
 Unfortunately, most lenders will find any reason under the sun just to charge more interest when extending the life of your contract which means that transferring or rolling over the car title loan will be difficult.

-Whatever you end up doing the best advice we can give is don’t ignore the situation at hand.
+Whatever you end up doing, the best advice we can give is don’t ignore the situation at hand.
+Take the initiative and do whatever you can to get back on track with the monthly loan payments.
 Ignoring your title loan obligation can cause untold problems and financial headaches not to mention the fact you will have more penalties and fees added to what you already owe.

 It is possible to legally get out of a title loan without losing your car but you need to be open to suggestions.
 Remember that some lenders may be willing to work with you as opposed to repossessing your car or selling it at auction as quickly as possible.
 In some cases, being late on your payments can help bring urgency to the situation and increase the odds you can get out of a car title loan without losing your car!